 The Caribou Habitat Restoration Fund (CHRF) is managed by the Habitat Conservation Trust Foundation for the purpose of restoring high-value habitat for caribou in BC using functional and ecological restoration methods.
 The CHRF is made possible by contributions from the Province of BC and Environment and Climate Change Canada.

 Any individual or organization capable of restoring habitat for caribou in British Columbia.
-In order to maximize the benefits for caribou using the funds available, the Province of BC has identified priority herds and developed guidelines for selecting restoration areas and activities that will benefit these herds.
+To maximize the benefits for caribou using the funds available, the Province of BC has identified priority herds and developed guidelines for selecting restoration areas and activities that will benefit these herds.

 There is no upper limit to the amount of money an application can request, however, keep in mind that HCTF’s goal is to allocate this money to habitat restoration projects that, in aggregate, will provide the maximum benefit to caribou.
 Priority will be given to projects that secure significant partner contributions (cash and in-kind).
 We encourage applicants to target a 0.5 to 1 funding match.